-But science and hundreds of parenting experts can explain it.
+But science and hundreds of parenting experts can explain this phase of adolescence.

 According to Newton’s third law, for every action, there is an equal and opposite reaction.
 That means, the harder we push our kids to talk, they equally, if not more so, will shut down.

-Because parents are hard-wired to support our offspring, and that means we want to know what is going on in our kids’ lives so we can help them.
+Because parents are hard-wired to support our offspring, that means we want to know what is going on in our kids’ lives so we can help them.
 Teenagers, on the other hand, want nothing more than to be independent.
-Two opposing actions creating enough friction for a nuclear meltdown.
+Two opposing actions create enough friction for a nuclear meltdown.

 Why is it so hard for teens to answer a few simple questions though?